TERMS AND CONDITIONS FOR SUBSCRIPTION TO THE ZYNSTRA SERVICES

-4.15 Customer must maintain any Hardware purchased to enable the provision or support of the Services in according with Supplier’s specification.
-Supplier will not be responsible for failing to meet the SLA if the Hardware is lost, stolen, damaged or altered in any way from Supplier’s specifications.
+4.15 Customer must keep any Hardware purchased to enable the provision or support of the Services in the manner specified by the Supplier.
+Supplier will not be responsible for failing to meet the Service Level Agreements (SLAs) if the Hardware is lost, stolen, damaged or altered in any way from Supplier’s specifications.

 4.16 No part of these terms shall have the effect of a transfer or grant of license to any of the software or applications contained in the Services unless expressly granted by the Supplier.

 4.17 Customer must not to attempt to access the administrative or management portal of underlying third party services provided as part of the Zynstra Service for the purpose of operating workloads, storing data, reconfiguring the Zynstra Service, circumventing security or accessing functionality provided by an underlying service.
 Should a Customer gain access a portal of an underlying third party service then Customer must immediately advise Supplier who will remedy the situation.

 4.18 Customer may copy and use any documentation supplied by Supplier only in connection with the proper use of the Services.

 4.19 Customer accepts that computer systems in general cannot be free of errors or interruptions and agrees that their existence does not constitute a breach of this Agreement.